IGEL-Community/PSIGEL/Docs/Get-UMSProfileDirectory.md

 ```

 ### -DIRID
-DIRIDs to get information of
+ID of the Profile Directory to get

 ```yaml
 Type: Int32